linuxdeepin/deepin-manual/manual-assets/personal/deepin-editor/en_US/index.md

 ## Overview

 Text Editor is a simple text editing tool.
-You can use it to write a simple text document, or use its advanced features as a code editing tool that supports code syntax highlighting.
+You can use it to write a simple text document, or make it a code editing tool with its advanced features which support code syntax highlighting.

 ![overview](jpg/overview.png)